Thursday, October 17, 2024

 You may not need to do that.
 But here is how to handle spam comments if you get them.

 Comments are listed in the Comments section of your dashboard.
-You can filter them into All, Published, Spam, and (if you moderate) Awaiting moderation.
+You can filter the view into All, Published, Spam, and (if you moderate) Awaiting moderation.

 Activate your options